Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 In general, before we can use a vertical function like the route APIs, we have to register on that vertical.
 The SLAF API allows the user to register based on a per VRF basis.

-We provide an optional class and function that handles VRF registration:
+We provide an optional class and function that handles VRF registration, and unregistration: run_slaf(SLAFVrf* af_vrf_handler, unsigned int addr_family)
-SLAFVrf(channel,username,password)
-run_slaf(SLAFVrf* af_vrf_handler, unsigned int addr_family)

-This is using the -w/--vrf_reg_oper Register Option